kristy-fournier/PartyJukebox/readme.md

     - Running with `--directory (directoryOfmp3s)` allows for sound files to be in a different place
         - Default `"./sound/"`
         - _This setting might be kinda iffy on Linux.
 You're on Linux just go and edit it if you have issues_
-        - ~~__Make certain you only use forward slashes in your directory, even on Windows__~~ I think this should be fine now i'll check later
 - `songDatabase.db` stores all the information about each song in a SQLite database with tables `songs` and `meta`
 - `webbyBits.py` imports the database, runs all music playing, and accepts all commands from clients
     - Searches return matching songs